 Our guest is Marisa Moon.
-Marisa is a certified Primal Health Coach, an intermittent fasting instructor, and a long-time proponent of the wise tradition’s way of eating.
-We discuss not eating.
+She is a certified primal health coach, an intermittent fasting instructor, and a longtime proponent of the wise traditions’ way of eating.
 The topic is intermittent fasting to be exact.
 Marisa covers its benefits, including reducing systemic inflammation, restoring metabolic balance, and stimulating brain cell growth and connectivity.
 This last bit was especially important for Marisa.
 She started exploring the idea of intermittent fasting to help her deal with her ADHD.

 It’s great to be back here and on the other side.

-We know that you follow the Wise Tradition’s principles, a big-time foodie, and you love eating.
+We know that you follow the Wise Traditions principles, a big-time foodie, and you love eating.
 It surprised me when I heard you were into intermittent fasting.
 Why don’t you tell our readers and me what brought it into your life in the first place?

-It surprised me too.
+It surprised me, too.
 I did not see that becoming a part of my life because food is my life.
-It’s the way I was raised, but also my creative flow state when I’m cooking.
+It’s the way I was raised, but also, my creative flow state is when I’m cooking.
 I love connecting with the people who create my food or grow it.
-All of the principles of Western aid prices are a huge inspiration for me.
+All of the principles of Weston A. Price are a huge inspiration for me.
 I never thought I’d want to skip a meal.
 Why would I skip a meal on purpose?
 It sounded so crazy.

-If you have big goals to achieve, or you are set out to do something during the day at your job, but your brain is holding you back, that can be exceedingly frustrating.
+If you have big goals to achieve or you are set out to do something during the day at your job but your brain is holding you back, that can be exceedingly frustrating.
 That’s where I got the courage to finally try intermittent fasting because I learned about all of the things it does for your brainpower.
 I instantly fell in love with it.
 I couldn’t believe it but I did.

-In all cases of ADHD, even though they’re all very different, we suffer from a lack of executive functions and self-management.
-That includes everything day-to-day, that includes organizing, prioritizing, changing your attention and your emotional regulation, filtering out distractions, and all those of the things we do unconsciously.
+In all cases of ADHD, even though they’re all different, we suffer from a lack of executive functions and self-management.
+That includes everything day-to-day, which includes organizing, prioritizing, changing your attention and your emotional regulation, filtering out distractions, and all those of the things we do unconsciously.
 When you’re driving a car, for instance, you don’t have to think about checking the mirror, talking to your friend who’s in the passenger seat, remembering to push the brake pedal, and push the ignition.
 You don’t have to think about these things so much.
 It’s automatic.

-Intermittent fasting is when each day you purposely take a break from eating and you continue eating on the same day.
-That’s how it differs from fasting as we know it, which usually sustain over a longer period of time.
+Intermittent fasting is when, each day, you purposely take a break from eating and you continue eating on the same day.
+That’s how it differs from fasting as we know it, which usually sustains over a longer period of time.
 When you take these intermittent breaks from eating, you’re giving the digestive system a break.
 You’re giving yourself time to renew.
-You have all these remarkable regenerative processes happening in the body, and you’re triggering longevity pathways.
+You have all these remarkable regenerative processes happening in the body and you’re triggering longevity pathways.

-To me, that’s fascinating because conventionally we’ve been taught without food you are going to slow down your metabolism.
-You’re going to be more tired and you’re going to not be able to think clearly, but it’s quite different than that.
-The body’s like, “All I care about is your survival.
-I’m going to make you smarter.
-I’m going to make you stronger.
-I want to make you faster so that you can find that food.”
+To me, that’s fascinating.
+Conventionally we’ve been taught that without food, you are going to slow down your metabolism.
+You’re going to be more tired and you’re going to not be able to think clearly.”
+It’s quite different from that.”
+The body’s like, “All I care about is your survival right now, so I’m going to make you smarter, stronger, and faster so that you can find that food.”
 That’s the beauty of intermittent fasting.
-It’s these brief breaks from eating that mimic our ancestral patterns and that makes our genes happy.
+It’s these brief breaks from eating that mimic our ancestral patterns and that make our genes happy.

 The three meals a day is something made up by food manufacturers.
 Breakfast was the only meal that had a name to it.
-We’re talking about the middle ages, medieval times.
+We’re talking about the Middle Ages, Medieval Times.
 The word breakfast came from the word dinner or disner, which meant the principal meal of the day in old French.
-Over time, this idea or ideology started to become part of a culture where they believed that someone who ate early in the morning meant that they were wretched or weak because a strong person would not be eating so early in the day.
+Over time, this idea or ideology started to become part of a culture.
+They believed that someone who ate early in the morning meant that they were wretched or weak because a strong person would not be eating so early in the day.
 They would eat midday.
 That’s where they came up with the word breakfast because it means to break your fast.
 It was a sign of weakness to break your fast in the morning.

 Where did you do your research?
 Where did you turn when you decided, “I want to try this intermittent fasting?”
 What were some of the resources you would recommend to our readers?